A to Z of Information

 Any child injured at school or feeling unwell is sent to the medical room to be attended by the person in charge.
 The following procedures are followed if a child is to be sent home:-

-• parents phone and arrangements made for the child to be collect.
-Under no circumstances are sick children sent home unaccompanied, nor would they be left at home on their own.
+• parents phone and arrangements made for the child to be collected.
+Under no circumstances are sick children sent home unaccompanied.

-If a child requires the attention of a doctor the school will notify the child's parents or if contact in unable to be made, will take the child to the doctor.
+If a child requires the attention of a doctor the school will notify the child's parents or if contact is unable to be made, we will take the child to the doctor.

 Before using the computers in the school all staff and students are required to read and agree to the school Internet user agreement.
 This is done upon enrolment.

 Upon enrollment students will be allocated an email address that will allow them to access the school calendars, files etc through gmail.
 Parents will also be allocated information to login in to our Linc Ed - Hero site.
 This is our one stop shop for all communication, achievement, reports, student sharing and notices.